Wednesday, January 21, 2026

 Conclusion

-While the "popular" family trees remain anchored to David and Mehitable in Dutchess County, the weight of primary evidence shifts the narrative entirely toward the Aaron Fuller branch.
-By prioritizing the Kinship Geography of the 1790 Census, we see a physical reality that hearsay cannot overcome: our Ruth was living in the center of a fraternal stronghold in Whitehall, surrounded by her likely brothers Henry, Ephraim, Judah, and Aaron Jr. This concentrated cluster of the Aaron Fuller line, situated at least 120 miles away from the David/Mehitable group, provides the location proof necessary to give a preponderance of "one and the same" to Ruth (Fuller) Francisco - and her true Mayflower origins.
+While the "popular" family trees remain anchored to Daniel and Mehitable in Dutchess County, the weight of primary census evidence shifts the narrative entirely toward the Aaron Fuller branch.
+By prioritizing the Kinship Geography of the 1790 Census, we see a physical reality that hearsay can't overcome: our Ruth was living in the center of a fraternal stronghold in Whitehall, surrounded by her likely brothers Henry, Ephraim, Judah, and Aaron Jr. This concentrated cluster of the Aaron Fuller line, and miles away from the Daniel/Mehitable group, provides the 'location proof' necessary to give a preponderance of "one and the same" to Ruth (Fuller) Francisco - and her true Mayflower origins.

 We know that Paige is a descendant of Henry Francisco and Ruth Fuller.
 I believe, based on this geographical evidence, and her apparent ancestry from Henry's wife, Ruth, that Paige Dunham is also more than likely a descendant of Mayflower passenger Edward Fuller.